giantswarm/twitter-hot-urls-example/docs/index.md

 ## Getting Credentials to Access Twitter API {#twitter-api}

-To access the [streaming API](https://dev.twitter.com/streaming/overview/connecting) of Twitter an personalized [account](https://twitter.com/signup) is needed and some app specific credentials created at [Twitter Application Management](https://apps.twitter.com/).
+To access the [streaming API](https://dev.twitter.com/streaming/overview/connecting) of Twitter a personalized [account](https://twitter.com/signup) is needed and some app specific credentials created at [Twitter Application Management](https://apps.twitter.com/).

 For example: